flatironinstitute/CaImAn/docs/source/Installation.rst

 Installation and Updating
 =========================

-This page will give more detailed setup instructions for Caiman than the `main readme <../../README.md>`_.
+This page will give more detailed setup instructions for Caiman than the main readme in the source tree.
 This is the place you should visit first if you run into problems and need to troubleshoot.
 It includes info on initial setup, as well as updating with new releases.
 There is a Table of Contents on the left-hand side of this page, so if you need help with a particular task, that should help you get oriented.